 Things to do whilst travelling

 Now you’re here.
 Some tips to avoid the typical tourist traps.

 - Book tours offered by Aboriginal businesses.
 Many Aboriginal people offer tours and cultural experiences.
 Enjoy a first hand experience.
 Pull out your list of questions.
 Don’t be shy.
-Ask local travel agents, your backpacker reception or fellow travellers, or browse an Indigenous listing’s Tourism and Travel category.
+Ask local travel agents, your backpacker reception or fellow travellers, or browse a listing of Aboriginal tour operators.

 - Keep a diary.
 Write down your Indigenous experiences.
 You’ll be rewarded with a deeper, longer-lasting memory of what you’ve experienced and paid a lot of money for.
 Plus you can publish it on your blog or read it back home when you show off your photos.